Shop and Save on New York State Health Insurance

 According to a statement released by the American Health Association (AHA) last Thursday, having a pet, particularly a dog, may lower your risk of heart disease.

-Healthy Heart linked to Dogs
+Healthy Heart Linked to Dogs

-“Studies have shown people who own pets, particularly dogs, have lower blood pressure, increased mood-related brain chemicals, better cholesterol numbers, lower weight and improved stress response,” said Barbara George, director of the Center for Cardiovascular Lifestyle Medicine at Winthrop-University Hospital in Mineola, N.Y.
+“Studies have shown people who own pets, particularly dogs, have lower blood pressure, increased mood-related brain chemicals, better cholesterol numbers, lower weight, and improved stress response,” said Barbara George, director of the Center for Cardiovascular Lifestyle Medicine at Winthrop-University Hospital in Mineola, N.Y.

 The AHA committee that came up with the statement reviewed data from several studies.
 They found that owning a pet seems to be associated with a reduction in heart disease risk factors such as high blood pressure, high blood cholesterol levels, and obesity.
 It also improved survival rates among people with heart disease.